 Minivans are the ultimate family vehicle, tailor-made to carry the most demanding and untidiest of creatures — kids — but to this point Honda has not had the ultimate minivan.
-The previous-generation Odyssey sunk in the Cars.com Ultimate Minivan Challenge thanks to unwieldy handling, a confusing multimedia system and blah looks.
+The previous-generation Honda Odyssey sunk in the Cars.com Ultimate Minivan Challenge thanks to unwieldy handling, a confusing multimedia system and blah looks.

 Honda addressed all of that with the 2018 redesign.
 The new Odyssey wears a more chiseled body — a welcome update to its old concrete-slab-like styling — and gets a slick new multimedia system and improved handling.
-It competes against the Chrysler Pacifica, Kia Sedona and Toyota Sienna; compare them here.
+It competes against the Chrysler Pacifica, Kia Sedona and Toyota Sienna; compare their specs here.

 The Road-Trip Test